Updated: Oct 29, 2020

 The Battle of Wilson's Creek has long been forgotten by most who study the war, and overshadowed by events in the east.
 Even though I reside in Ohio Wilson's Creek is a long day's drive (8.5 hours), and I cannot imagine those from further east planning a trip there without an overnight stop or a flight.
 Therefore, it is in some ways "lost" in the greater scope of the National Park Service's Civil War battlefields.
 While it shares many of the hallmarks of First Bull Run (inexperienced troops, Federals in gray uniforms), it has its own stories (Sigel's Germans, the death of Lyon, the hard fighting 3rd Louisiana).

 Being that Wilson's Creek is a later generation national battlefield within the National Park Service, it does not have the iconography that a Shiloh or Chickamauga contains.
 Monuments are not only testimonies left by the veterans but they serve as points of interest to tourists.
-While Wilson's Creek is near a fairly large community (Springfield) one still has to make a bit of an effort to make a visit, even though the park itself is a fine example of what a pristine battlefield looks like.
+While Wilson's Creek is near a fairly large community (Springfield) one still has to make a bit of an effort to make a visit, especially from those living east of the Mississippi River, even though the park itself is a fine example of what a pristine battlefield looks like and should be on your list of must see battlefields.
 Without the massive monuments dotting the landscape, the battlefield retains its 1861 appearance.
 Hence, it is worth the time and effort to visit.

 A compelling place to study Wilson's Creek from a different tack is to look at the men from West Point who served in various capacities during the battle.
 In 1991 John K. Hulston published a small booklet on the West Point influence on the battle at Wilson's Creek.
 Those who do not have a deep knowledge of the battle may be surprised by who served there.